evangriffiths/homography-dl/README.md

 HomographyNet paper (SGD with lr=0.005, momentum=0.9) I saw exploding gradients.
-Adaptive optimizers (like AdamW) are tolerant to a range of learning rates relative to standard SGD with momentum, so are a good 'first try' given the limited time I was willing to spend tuning hyperparameters.
+Adaptive optimizers (like AdamW) are tolerant to a range of learning rates relative to standard SGD with momentum, so are a good 'first try' given the limited time I had available to spend tuning hyperparameters.

 It's common practice to normalize the input data to zero mean and unit variance (idependently for each channel) as part of a data preparation.
 This is to